player-03/echoes/README.md

    ```

 - `@rm` is no longer a valid way to shorten `@:remove`.
 You may now omit any number of letters from the end, but not from the middle.
 (Thus, `@:rem` is now valid.)
+- Typedefs are treated as their own components, distinct from the underlying type.
+To disable this behavior, mark the typedef `@:eager`.